Cape Verde at the FIFA World Cup

-Cape Verde will appear in the finals of the FIFA World Cup for the first time in 2026.
-On 13 October 2025, they qualified for the finals for the first time after 3–0 victory over Eswatini.
-By doing so, they became the smallest country by land area and the second least populated country to qualify for the World Cup, with a land area of 4033 km2 and a population of just under 525,000.
+On 13 October 2025, they qualified for the World Cup for the first time after a 3–0 victory over Eswatini.
+At the time of their qualification, Cape Verde was noted as the smallest country by land area and the second-least-populated country to qualify for the World Cup, with a land area of 4033 km2 and a population of just under 525,000.
+However, after the qualification of Curaçao's team a month later, Cape Verde became the second-smallest country by land area and the third-least-populated.